AndrewSRea/My_Learning_Port/JavaScript/Server-Side_Website_Programming/Django_Web_Framework/Django_Tutorial_11/README.md

 1. Install *git* for your local computer.
 (You can find versions for different platforms [here]().)

-2. Open a command prompt/terminal and clone your repository using the URL you copied above:
+2. Open a command prompt/terminal and clone your repository using the URL you copied above. (**Make sure to navigate out of your *django-projects* folder into a folder where you are willing to put this new cloned *django_local_library* folder**):
 ```
 git clone https://github.com/<your_git_user_id>/django_local_library.git
 ```